gsidsid/SoftSysCHorses/reports/final.md

 | multi threaded (8 threads) | 3         | ✓       |
 | GPU (NVidia 930 MX)        | 0.03      | ✓       |

+It is interesting exactly how much faster the code runs on the GPU as opposed to on the CPU.
+After doing some research here, we believe this degree of optimization is possible because with only 768 points, all the distance calculations can be conducted in parallel on the GPU without having to wait on any busy threads.
+There are probably other factors at play here as well, but more research will have to be done regarding the high degree of optimization.

 The data was generated using [this python script](../src/random_clusters.py).
 All of the implementations clustered the points correctly as shown below:
 ![](../res/result.png)